stevepurdie/saap-docs/content/legal-documents/gtc.md

 # General Terms & Conditions (GTC)

-`Version: 9 May 2023`
+`Version: 13 May 2023`

 1. **Introduction**

     1. These General Terms and Conditions ("**GTC**") together with the other documents referenced herein govern the legal relationship (the "**Agreement**") between STAKATER  ("**STAKATER**") and the customer of STAKATER ("**Customer**", each a "**Party**" and together the "**Parties**").

-    1. These GTC apply to all legal relationships between the parties.
+    1. This Agreement applies to all relationships engaged between The Parties.

 1. **Scope of Services**

-    1. The scope of services provided by STAKATER is determined by the specific details outlined in the contractual orders, service descriptions, and relevant [service level agreements (SLAs)](sla.md).
+    1. The scope of services provided by STAKATER is determined by the specific details outlined in the contractual orders, service descriptions, and relevant [Service Level Agreements (SLAs)](sla.md).

+    1. Both Parties agree to collaborate on related activities and, persuant to statements of work [Service Level Agreements (SLAs)](sla.md) to this Agreement.

+    1. Any services provided by STAKATER under this Agreement shall be known as the "**Services**".

+    1. All Services negotiated between the Parties shall be in writing and executed by both Parties and shall be attached hereto as supplemental Exhibits, and shall be incorporated into, and governed by, this Agreement.

-    1. Customers may request new service orders or extensions to existing agreements from STAKATER, subject to the agreed-upon terms and pricing.
-Once STAKATER confirms the order and both parties mutually agree in writing (through formal or e-signatures), the order becomes binding.
+    1. Once STAKATER confirms an order and both parties mutually agree in writing (through formal or e-signatures)to the change in Services, the order becomes binding.

-    1. STAKATER may provide additional services beyond the agreed-upon support scope or charge for additional expenses incurred due to the Customer's inadequate performance of its obligations.
-These additional services and expenses will be charged based on STAKATER's current hourly rates.
+    1. Should STAKATER be required to provide additional services beyond the agreed support scope or charge for additional expenses incurred due to the Customer's non-compliance of its obligations, these additional services and expenses will be charged based on [STAKATER's current hourly rates](https://#).

     1. STAKATER has the right to modify its services, including the SLA, at any time.
-If these changes affect the services purchased by the Customer, STAKATER will provide written notice at least one (1) month before the changes take effect.
-If the Customer does not indicate their refusal to the changes prior to the proposed date of effect, their consent will be assumed.
+If these changes affect the services purchased by the Customer, STAKATER will provide written notice at least 30 (30) calendar days prior to the changes taking effect.
+If the Customer does not indicate their objection to such changes prior to the proposed date of effect, consent will be assumed on their behalf.

 1. **STAKATER's Obligations**

-    1. The Services, as defined in the Agreement, will be delivered by STAKATER with professionalism and reasonable care in accordance with the current standards of the industry.
+    1. The Services, as defined in the Agreement, will be delivered by STAKATER in accordance with the currently applicable standards of the Technology Industry.

-    1. Upon timely payment of the agreed remuneration, STAKATER grants the Customer a non-exclusive right to use the Services for its own purposes during the term of the Agreement, subject to compliance with applicable laws and the terms of the Agreement.
+    1. Upon payment of the agreed services value, STAKATER grants the Customer a non-exclusive right to use the Services for its own purposes during the term of the Agreement, subject to applicable laws and the binding terms of this Agreement.

-    1. Any usage by third parties, including affiliates of the Customer, requires prior written consent from STAKATER.
+    1. Should the Customer wish to extend their exclusive rights to any Third Party, prior written consent from STAKATER is required.
+Non compliance of this article will render the Agreement invalid and STAKATER reserves the right to withdraw all and any services provided to the Customer.

 1. **Customer's Rights and Obligations**

-    1. STAKATER will provide the Services to the Customer in compliance with the law, the agreed scope of work and services levels as per the agreement.
-The services shall be extended with the required professionalism and skill set that meets the industry standards.
+    1. STAKATER will provide the Services to the Customer in the agreed scope of work and services levels as per the agreement.

     1. The Customer is responsible for taking all necessary actions to enable STAKATER to perform the Services as agreed upon in the Agreement.
-This includes, but is not limited to, providing access to systems, designating responsible roles, documenting emergencies and error messages, informing STAKATER of planned changes, using approved software versions and hardware, cooperating with STAKATER in error analysis and correction, securing data and software, ensuring authorization to use third-party products, enabling maintenance windows for STAKATER, and fulfilling other obligations set forth in the service description and SLA.
-It is important to note that any usage of the Services by third parties, including group companies of the Customer, requires the express written consent of STAKATER.
+This includes, but is not limited to:
+        - providing access to systems,
+        - designating responsible roles,
+        - documenting emergencies and error messages,
+        - informing STAKATER of planned changes,
+        - using approved software versions and hardware,
+        - cooperating with STAKATER in error analysis and correction,
+        - securing data and software,
+        - ensuring authorization to use third-party products,
+        - enabling maintenance windows for STAKATER,
+        - and fulfilling other obligations set forth in the service description and SLA.

     1. The Customer is responsible for ensuring the accuracy of all data transmitted to STAKATER.